KxSystems/docs/docs/wp/query-interface.md

 Before describing the implementation, it is worth noting two important caveats:

 -   This implementation uses a single-letter namespace.
-Single-letter namespaces are reserved for use by Kx and should not be used in a production system.
+Single-letter namespaces are reserved for use by KX and should not be used in a production system.

 -   The implementation uses an undocumented feature of kdb+ which allows a handler for a custom language to be defined.
 This feature is not guaranteed to be present in future kdb+ versions.